ynuvt/WeSeeDocs/README.md

 ---

 Thank you for checking out my build!
-I learned so much about database transactions, React state rollbacks, and concurrent sync issues.
-I'm super proud of how simple and robust the concurrency flow turned out!
+I learned so much about database transactions, React state rollbacks, and concurrent sync issues.I'm super proud of how simple and robust the concurrency flow turned out!